Gorkowski/Atmospheric_Science_Class/Classes/Homeworks/Homework_2.md

 # Single particle
 1a.
 [10 pt] For the three refractive indices m = 1.5 + 0j, m = 2 + 0j, m = 2.5 + 0j.
 Plot the wavelength of the maximum Mie extinction efficiency (Qext) as a function of particle diameter (Dp = 10 nm to 1000 nm, step_size = 10 nm).
 Within the 100 nm to 5,000nm wavelength range.
-Note: The plot should be wavelength on the y-axis (corresponding to the max Qext) and particle diameter on the x-axis.
+Note: The plot should be wavelength on the y-axis (corresponding to the max Qext) and particle diameter on the x-axis (plus a 1:1 line).

 1b.
 [5 pt] comment on and summarize the relationship between the maximum Mie extinction efficiency and the particle diameter.
 How does the refractive index change this relationship?

 2a.
 [10 pt] For the three refractive indices m = 1.5 + 0.1j, m = 1.5 + 0.5j, m = 1.7 + 0.5j.
 Create similar plots as in problem 1 but for each of the Mie efficiencies (Qext, Qsca, Qabs) as a function of particle diameter (Dp = 10 nm to 1000 nm, using 100 steps).
 Within the 10 nm to 2,500nm wavelength range, 200 wavelength samples, and logW=True.

 In addition add a 1:1 line to the plot.
 I'm expecting 3 plots, one for each of the efficiencies.
 Note: This took 1 minute to run on my computer, for debugging purposes you can reduce the number of diameter steps.
+The plot should be wavelength on the y-axis (corresponding to the max Qext, or Qsca, or Qabs) and particle diameter on the x-axis (plus a 1:1 line).

 2b.
 [5 pt] comment on and summarize the relationship between the wavelength and size there for these three cases?
 How does the refractive index change this relationship?